itsharex/CyberStrikeAI/README.md

 Define tool configurations directly in `config.yaml` under `security.tools`.

 **Note**: If both `tools_dir` and `tools` are configured, tools in `tools_dir` take priority.

+### Authentication & Security

+- **Login Workflow**: Every web/API request (except `/api/auth/login`) is protected by a unified middleware.
+Obtain a token through `/api/auth/login` with the configured password, then include `Authorization: Bearer <token>` in subsequent requests.
+- **Automatic Password Generation**: When `auth.password` is empty, the server generates a 24-character strong password on startup, writes it back to `config.yaml`, and prints the password with bilingual security warnings in the terminal.
+- **Session Control**: Sessions expire according to `auth.session_duration_hours`.
+After expiration or password change, clients must log in again.
+- **Password Rotation**: Use **Settings → Security** in the web UI (or call `/api/auth/change-password`) to update the password.
+The change revokes all existing sessions instantly.
+- **MCP Port**: The standalone MCP server (default `8081`) remains authentication-free for IDE integrations.
+Restrict network access to this port if required.

 ## 🚀 Usage Examples